guidesmiths/httq/README.md

 ```

 #### requestPathToRoutingKey
 Generates a routing key from the request by replacing slashes with full stops.
-The routing key is stored in ctx.message.routingKey.
+The routing key is stored in req.httq.message.routingKey.
 No parameters are required but you may optionall include the request method.
 ```json
 {
     "requestPathToRoutingKey": {